AlbertNdengeyintwali/Optimizing-the-Cobb-Douglas-Production-Function/README.md

 ### Formulation of the real life problem under consideration

-life problem under consideration}
 The  Cobb-Douglas production function allows firms to determine the most efficient combination of inputs to produce a given level of output, while taking into account the constraint that the inputs used are limited by a fixed budget or other constraints.

 Consider a a firm manufacturing products, where the vector $Q$ of outputs over a period of twelve months is given.
 The production units for each period is shown in the table.
 The production of this firm depends on four inputs, which are denoted by
   $K, L, M$ and $N$.
 The data used here where taken from the book {\color{blue}\cite{Douglass}}.